 Key strokes repeat at a rate determined by the keyboard controller.
 When enabled, the typematic rate and typematic delay can be selected.
-The choice: Enabled/Disabled.

 Typematic Rate (Chars/Sec)

 Sets the number of times a second to repeat a key stroke when you hold the key down.